CodeKing710/bsm/readme.md

 # Bash Script Manager (v3)

 This is a local script manager that allows you to add custom scripts to your system without affecting the baseline OS scripts.
+Install options for user and system (System install coming soon!) available!
+This program is open-source as well as open-minded!
+Any ideas or QoL improvements that you think could be made to BSM reach out or fork the repo and make a pull request!

 __NOTE: THIS SCRIPT IS INTENDED FOR USE ON DEBIAN/UBUNTU BASED DISTRIBUTIONS!__

 __FUNCTIONS WITH WINDOWS SUBSYSTEM FOR LINUX!__

 Support for Bash, Node, Python, Ruby, and LISP scripts.
-PowerShell available on WSL.
+PowerShell available on WSL (Working on dynamic powershell detection for Linux users with Unix PowerShell installed).

 ## Installation